vkbo/novelWriter/CONTRIBUTING.md

 camelCase function and variable names.
 This is the standard for the Qt libraries novelWriter integrates with.
 It also happens to be the author's personal preferences.
 (Yay!)

 The reason behind the other ignored error codes are listed below.
-Most of them are due to PEP8 not permitting column alignment as opposed to many other coding styles, like for instance for Go.
+Two of them are due to PEP8 not permitting column alignment as opposed to many other coding styles, like for instance for Go.
 I find them useful in regions of bulk value assignments.
 There's a reason why tables are more readable than lists.
 They should be used sparingly though.